svalaskevicius/hedgehog-arbitrary/README.md

 ## Purpose

-Generetes arbitrary values for given type.
+Generates arbitrary values for a given type.

 Currently, there is a limited subset of default type generators, as well as a Shapeless based derivation mechanism for ADTs.